marwahaha/qaoa-reference/README.md

 #### The expected performance is what matters

-You really want the concentration on the optimal value; when you run the experiment many times, you take the best one, not the average one.
+You really want the highest value the QAOA returns; when you run the experiment many times, you take the best one, not the average one.
 But we use the average because it's easier to calculate, and chebyshev & chernoff to get bound on tail.

+The QAOA may also perform well even if the overlap with optimal value is low.

 There are alternate metrics of performance, such as ___.